hmcts/azure-subscriptions/README.md

 If you need any custom formatting, you must edit the script.

+Empty management groups will not be shown in the diagram.

 The script works on both macOS and Linux.

 Management group nodes are highlighted with a thick red border as denoted by `:::mg`.
 Subscription nodes use the default blue/grey border.